govau/content-guide/_terms-phrases/eg-ie-etc-nb.md

 Use 'for example' instead of eg.

-If space is limited, for example in a table, you may can use eg.
+If space is limited, for example in a table, you can use eg.

 Only do this if your users can understand it (sometimes screen readers won't read it correctly).